SolarFlurry/SolarFlurry/README.md

 - 👋 Hi, I’m @SolarFlurry
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning to code in C++
+- 🌱 I’m currently learning to code in C++ and Java
-- 💞️ I’m looking to collaborate on Roblox & Discord
+- 💞️ I’m looking to collaborate on Scratch, Roblox & Discord
-- 📫 How to reach me ...
+- 📫 My scratch account is @SolarFlurry

 <!---
 SolarFlurry/SolarFlurry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.